ZJLi2013/av_papers_collection/README.md

 * Multi-Task leanring as multi-object optimization (2019, Intel)

+* multinet: multi-modal multi-task learning for autonmous driving (2019, Berkeley)

 * which tasks should be learned together in multi-task learning (2020, Stanford)

 * a survey on multi-task learning (2021)